Google Grant Ads White Paper

 - Make sure you have Google Analytics set up on your website

 - You can then apply for Google Grants using the Google Grants application form.
-Make sure you are careful when you submit the application and you initially set up you nonprofit’s Google Ads account as these can be tricky.
+Make sure you are careful when you submit the application and you initially set up your nonprofit’s Google Ads account as these can be tricky.

 If your organization already has a TechSoup account or a Google for Nonprofits account and you have access to it, you can skip some of these steps.

-There will be some waiting time at various parts of the process, but at the end of the process you will hopefully be accepted into the program and can receive up to $10,000 per month in Google Ads which is quite a large in-kind gift that can be very valuable.
+There will be some waiting time at various parts of the process, but at the end of the process, you will hopefully be accepted into the program and can receive up to $10,000 per month in Google Ads which is quite a large in-kind gift that can be very valuable.

 Ongoing Google Ads Grant Compliance Requirement

-Once you are accepted into the Google Ads program, then begins the real task of continuing to improve and refine your Google Ads account and making sure you comply with Google Ad Grants complex continuing eligibility requirements.
+Once you are accepted into the Google Ads program, then begin the real task of continuing to improve and refine your Google Ads account and making sure you comply with Google Ad Grants complex continuing eligibility requirements.
 Failure to keep up with these ongoing requirements will lead to a suspension of your account.
 Once your account is permanently suspended, the golden goose is gone.
 Google does not provide a way to appeal or get the account reinstated.

 Among the other ongoing Google Grants requirements, you will need to make sure that you continue to do the following: